 Colorado Medication Assisted Recovery is Colorado’s only licensed outpatient opioid addiction treatment center with integrated medical, clinical, and pharmaceutical services.
 We use evidence-based treatment to provide you with the best care possible for your opioid addiction.

 Medication can help reduce the effects of opioid addiction, which can be a powerful ally in your battle against addiction.
 It can stabilize brain chemistry, reduce withdrawal symptoms and cravings, and help you stay focused on your goals.

 Colorado Medication Assisted Recovery: The Right Choice for Your Opioid Addiction Rehab

 At Colorado Medication Assisted Recovery, we are here to help you get over the effects of opioid addiction.
 Once you are enrolled in our opioid addiction treatment program, our medical staff and therapists will evaluate your condition and base your treatment on your current condition and the amount of time you have abused opioids.
 We believe in a holistic approach to your recovery, which means that we look at the whole picture of your life and include evidence-based therapy, medication-assisted treatment, and supportive services.

 Medication-assisted treatment is available for those who have been using opioids long-term and whose withdrawal symptoms are preventing their recovery.
-Our medical staff will administer FDA-approved drugs during your treatment and will monitor and update your medication as you progress toward complete recovery.
-If you or a family member are struggling with the effects of opioid addiction, call 833.448.0127 today to speak with our caring staff about our opioid addiction treatment center.
+Our medical staff will administer FDA-approved medications during your treatment and will monitor and update your medication as you progress toward complete recovery.
+If you or a family member is struggling with the effects of opioid addiction, call 833.448.0127 or reach out online today to speak with our caring staff about our opioid addiction treatment center.